Sirojka/get_git/readme.md

 **Command line options**

 - --test - run program in test-mode, will test only 2 hardcoded links (one account and one repository)
-- --mongo_uri *MONGO_URI_STR* - uri for mongodb connection, default: mongodb://localhost:27017, format mongodb://HOST:PORT
+- --mongo_uri *MONGO_URI_STR* - uri for mongodb connection, default: mongodb://localhost:27017, format: mongodb://HOST:PORT
 - --datafile *DATAFILE_STR* - full path to file with list of links, default: stored in settings as LINKS_FILE_NAME, you need to provide full path to file, like as /opt/files/links.txt and don't forget map /opt/files folder to docker container with -v option
+- --proxy *PROXY_STR* - connection string for proxy server, default is blank (no using proxy), format: http://USER:PASS@HOST:PORT

 *Example of datafile:*